jenseng/eslint-plugin-remix-react-routes/src/rules/no-relative-paths/README.md

 The supported options are:

 - `enforceInRouteComponents` (default `false`) - Disallow using relative paths within route components.
 Although relative paths can be consistently resolved in these cases, they can make refactoring more difficult, so you might consider enabling this option.
+- `allowLinksToSelf` (default `true`) - Allow relative links to the current route.
+This can be useful if you are linking to the current route with different search parameters or a URL fragment.

 To use, you can specify as follows: